benjaminion/upgrading-ethereum-book/src/book.md

 ## Work in progress!

 This is a teaser, an appetiser.
-Only one part is reasonably complete, the [Annotated Specification](/part3), but the rest is on its way.
+Only one part is reasonably complete, the [Annotated Specification](/part3) - the rest is on its way.

-When building a house, it's good to start from the ground up.
-Similarly, the Annotated Spec is the foundation for everything else.
-All the wiring and the plumbing of the beacon chain's innards are on display.
-It may not be easily accessible to the general reader, but with the foundation is in place the rest of the book can build on it.
+The Annotated Spec is the guts of the machine.
+Like the guts of a computer, there are a lot of components showing and wires hanging out: everything is on display.
+But with the guts in place, the rest of the book can build around them and the messy details neatly tucked away.

 My rough plan is as follows: